 When it comes to all things film and entertainment related, Stephanie loves to be at the forefront tweeting and sharing her discoveries with the public.
 She is a Social Media Marketing student and has been fervently volunteering for different film festivals over the last 3 years.
-She is always actively seeking for new opportunities to learn and grow, and is very excited to be working with the Toronto Smartphone Film Festival team as their Marketing Assistant.
+She is always actively seeking for new opportunities to learn and grow, and is very excited to be working with the Toronto Smartphone Film Festival team as the Public Relations Coordinator.

 Susan has been with TSFF since its inaugural year in 2012.
 Although her studies were in music and education, she couldn't hold herself back from exploring her other passions, organizing and managing events and festivals.
 Susan loves meeting new people, exploring new ideas and never hesitates to get involved.
 Through TSFF, she hopes to meet people alike in building a creative and innovative community!